34th-Arma-Company/34th-PRC-Aux-Mod/doc/Config_Tutorials/Model_Swaps.md

 };
 ```

-'<i>model</i>' here is different from the AAX'<i>XtdGearInfo</i>' class' model.
+`model` here is different from the AAX `XtdGearInfo` class' model.
 This usage of model is part 1 of creating a model swap.
-The second required componenent is '<i>uniformModel</i>'.
-This code will inherit all the settings from '<i>OPTRE_M99A2S3</i>' into the '<i>MEU_SAABR96</i>' class and then it will overwrite model as specified.
+The second required componenent is `uniformModel`.
+This code will inherit all the settings from `OPTRE_M99A2S3` into the `MEU_SAABR96` class and then it will overwrite model as specified.
 I'll talk about overites in a different file.
 For now though just focus on the pieces required for model swapping.